Gny-Hczd/python-learning-journey/README.md

 ## About Me
 - Currently a student at Baku Engineering University
 - Learning Python systematically from the official tutorial
-- Interested in software development, automation, and data analysis
+- Interested in software development, automation, data analysis, and algorithm development

 ## Current Status
 - Starting with the basics: variables, operators, conditions, loops